-Marine electrical engineering supplier MJR Power & Automation was contracted by Stena Line for replacement of the their ballast control system on the Stena Scotia.
-With the existing tank gauging and valve remote control system obsolete and unsupportable by the manufacturers, MJR’s MAP OE System was selected for its off the self hardware, open software platform and ergonomic operators screen and the flexibility to install & commission with the vessel in-service.
+Marine electrical engineering supplier MJR Power & Automation was contracted by Stena Line for replacement of their ballast control system on the Stena Scotia.
+With the existing tank gauging and valve remote control system obsolete and unsupportable by the manufacturers, MJR Power & Automation’s MAP OE™ System was selected for its off the shelf hardware, open software platform and ergonomic operator screen and the flexibility to install & commission with the vessel in-service.

 Managing Director Paul Cairns comments “Installing and commissioning a system of this size with the ship in service and without causing any vessel downtime was extremely difficult.
 The skill, flexibility and ingenuity of our engineering and installation team is second to none and I congratulate all involved in doing a great job”

-Further details click here: MJR Stena Scotia Case Study
+Further details click here: MJR Power & Automation Stena Scotia Case Study